pvanassen/animation-fire/README.md

-# Christmas tree animation: Disco!
+# Christmas tree animation: Fire!

-A websocket server serving n seconds of disco colored leds!
+A websocket server serving n seconds of fire colored leds!

 The following environment variables can be used for configuration: